 Giving help: Current volunteer opportunities at Hounslow Community FoodBox can be found here, and you can find out how to donate cash or food here.
 Other volunteer and donation opportunities available in the borough can be found here.

 Getting help: Islington Foodbank operates on Mondays and Saturdays out of Highbury Roundhouse Youth and Community Centre.
 As with all food banks that are part of the Trussell Trust network, you'll need first to obtain a voucher from a referral agency before you can your food parcel.
-Another food bank in the area is run by The Arc Centre, although it's a little unclear whether there's a referral process involved.
-This directory page has opening times and contact details.

 Giving help: To donate your time, money, or food items to Islington Foodbank, click here.
 Alternatively, this page has the low-down on supporting The Arc Centre Food Bank and shows you exactly how your donation helps (one £20 donation, for example, can feed a large family for a week).